 RPFs perform a wide variety of activities.
 RPFs organize and direct systems of control for forest fires, insect pests, and tree diseases.
-They determine the environmental impacts of management decisions, and plan for maintenance of wildlife habitat.
-They prescribe thinning for an immature stand of trees or removal of defective trees for stand improvement.
+They determine the environmental impacts of management decisions and design effective mitigation measures to minimize or eliminate those impacts.
+They plan for and maintain wildlife habitat.
+They prescribe thinning for immature stand of trees and removal of defective trees for stand improvement.
+They plan for sustainable harvest of forests and for the reforestation of new stands.
 RPFs measure the volume of standing timber, appraise market value, plan harvests, and administer the sale of the forest products.

 Foresters also help plan for recreational uses of the forest including the maintenance of its natural beauty.
-They are called upon to revegetate, enhance, or restore overused, burned, or abused forest sites and recreational areas.
+They are called upon to revegetate, enhance, or restore areas impacted by wildfire.
 In addition, Registered Professional Foresters must be well-versed in federal, state, and local laws affecting forestry practices in California in order to administer them properly.

-In order for a professional forester to fulfill their responsibilities with regard to a particular activity on a site, the professional forester may need to utilize the services of other qualified experts, such as archaeologists, botanists, civil engineers, ecologists, fisheries biologists, geologists, hydrologists, land surveyors, landscape architects, range scientists, soil scientists, or wildlife biologists
+In order for a professional forester to fulfill their responsibilities with regard to a particular activity on a site, the professional forester may need to utilize the services of other qualified experts, such as archaeologists, botanists, civil engineers, ecologists, fisheries biologists, geologists, hydrologists, land surveyors, landscape architects, range scientists, soil scientists, or wildlife biologists.

-Because forestry activities can have a significant impact upon the ecology of California's forests and the quality of the forest environment, the State legislature enacted the Professional Foresters Law in 1972, which provides for the licensing of professional foresters and certified specialists.
+Because forestry activities can have a significant impact upon the ecological condition of California's forests and the quality of the forest environment, the State legislature enacted the Professional Foresters Law in 1972, which provides for the licensing of professional foresters and certified specialists.